erickfurukawa/WinPOCs/README.md

 # WinPOCs

 A collection of POCs for Windows to serve as a reference for other projects and security research.
+Many of the projects utilize techniques similar to those used by malware.
+It might be necessary to disable your antivirus to run them without any issues.

 - [DllInjection](DllInjection): The classic way to inject a DLL into a running process.
 It writes the DLL path in the target process' memory and starts a remote thread to call `LoadLibraryA`.
 - [ManualMapping](ManualMapping): A technique to inject a DLL by manually mapping it into the target process.
 Since the injection is done manually, the DLL will not show up as a module, and there is no way to obtain a handle to the DLL (I think).
 It is often used in game hacking as it prevents the anti-cheat from detecting the injected DLL to a certain extent.